How is Compensation Calculated in a New York Wrongful Death Lawsuit?

 Several factors can influence how compensation is calculated in a wrongful death lawsuit in New York.
 These include:

-• The deceased’s income and earning potential: The income level and career prospects of the deceased play a significant role in calculating lost wages and benefits.
+The age and health of the deceased: Younger individuals or those in good health at the time of their death may be awarded higher compensation due to their expected future contributions.- The deceased’s income and earning potential: The income level and career prospects of the deceased play a significant role in calculating lost wages and benefits.

-• The relationship to the deceased: Surviving spouses, children, and parents are typically entitled to claim compensation.
+- The relationship to the deceased: Surviving spouses, children, and parents are typically entitled to claim compensation.
 The extent of the relationship can affect the amount of damages awarded.

-• Contributory negligence: If the deceased was partially at fault for the incident leading to their death, the compensation awarded may be reduced accordingly.
+- Contributory negligence: If the deceased was partially at fault for the incident leading to their death, the compensation awarded may be reduced accordingly.

 How the Law Offices of John E. Gray Can Help